 Researchers named on projects will then be provided with their account details and instructions on how to access the SRS.
 Access to the SRS is through a safe setting.
 Safe settings may be in safe rooms on ONS sites, in safe rooms on other certified sites, or through an organisation which has an Assured Organisational Connectivity Agreement with ONS and which maintains a current certification.Nôl i'r tabl cynnwys

 Data owners may determine how Secure Research Service (SRS) access is permitted.
-Where access to the SRS is restricted to safe rooms only, the researcher will need to book a terminal at one of our safe rooms, or a safe setting provided by another approved organisation.
+Where access to the SRS is restricted to safe rooms only, the researcher will need to book a terminal at one of our safe rooms or a safe setting provided by another approved organisation.
 Bookings for Office for National Statistics (ONS) safe rooms can be made by accredited researchers through the Research Accreditation Service (RAS).
 If you are interested in booking secure rooms at other approved organisations, please contact research support, and instructions can be given where appropriate.

-We are developing an online system for submitting and tracking applications and requests.
-This will include safe room bookings.
-Before a researcher may access one of our safe rooms they will need to complete a security declaration.
+Before a researcher may access one of our safe rooms, they will need to complete a security declaration.

 Our safe rooms are located within our offices in London (Drummond Gate), Titchfield (Hampshire) and Newport (Gwent, South Wales).
 We have additional safe rooms within the Scottish Government in Glasgow and at the Northern Ireland Statistics and Research Agency in Belfast.
 Safe rooms are open Monday to Friday from 9am until 5pm.
 Any changes to these hours are advertised in advance.

-Remote connection to the SRS is available to organisations who can meet the safe setting criteria and achieve certification under the Assured Organisation Connectivity Scheme.
-Organisations interested in joining the scheme may contact email@example.com to discuss certification requirements.Nôl i'r tabl cynnwys
+Remote connection to the SRS is available to organisations that can meet the safe setting criteria and achieve certification under the Assured Organisation Connectivity Scheme.
+Organisations interested in joining the scheme may contact research support to discuss certification requirements.Nôl i'r tabl cynnwys

 Research is conducted in the Secure Research Service (SRS) environment using software that has been tested and installed by the SRS operations and security team.
 The SRS makes every effort to provide software that is as up to date as possible.
 Table 1 provides a list of the software that is currently available to use.